slandieps/slandieps/README.md

 Hiii..
-I'm a full-stack developer at Resilient Coders 💫 I live on the East coast but I'm from everywhere!
-💬 Ask me anything.
+I'm a full-stack developer at Resilient Coders.
+I live on the East coast but I'm from everywhere! 💫💫💫 💬 Ask me anything.

 <!--